 Pesticide applicators must consider numerous factors.
 Treating a forest often entails applying herbicides over large areas.
 Definitions of treatment boundaries and stream buffers must be very clear.
 It is always wise for the applicator to avoid unnecessary exposure to all risks, including potentially harmful machines, tools, and chemicals, including fuels and lubricants.
 It is always wise to consult neighboring landowners before a major spray job, and to take the needed precautions to avoid chemical trespass.
 The benefits from judicious and well-planned herbicide use can be enormous and should not be jeopardized through poor public relations or careless application.

 Always follow directions on the herbicide label.
 The label is legally binding.
 The information in this handbook is not intended to be a complete guide to herbicide use.
 Before using any herbicide, read the label recommendations on the container.
 Before an herbicide can be recommended for a specific use, it must be thoroughly tested.
 Recommendations on the manufacturer's label, when followed, can prevent many problems arising from the wrong use of a chemical.
-Because some uses listed on labels are marginally cost effective, they often are not discussed here, although they are legal.
-Herbicide distributors are legally obligated to provide accurate information about their products, and the information they provide on interpretation of labels is legally binding.
+Because some uses listed on labels can be marginally cost effective, they often are not discussed here, although they are legal.
 If you are uncertain about label interpretation, your dealer can help, or consult with your state department of agriculture for final determination.